SteffeyDev/atemOSC/README.md

 ----------

-I am using this software with TouchOSC on the iPad.
-An TouchOSC-interface for the iPad can be found in the repository as well.
+This software has been used successfuly with TouchOSC on the iPad.
+A TouchOSC-interface for the iPad can be found in the repository.

 ![TouchOSC interface](https://github.com/danielbuechele/atemOSC/raw/master/ipad-interface.png)

+This software has been used successfuly with [ControllerMate](http://www.orderedbytes.com/controllermate/) and [X-keys](http://xkeys.com/XkeysKeyboards/index.php) via [sendOSC](http://archive.cnmat.berkeley.edu/OpenSoundControl/clients/sendOSC.html) and [iTerm 2](https://www.iterm2.com/).
+An example ActionScript for use within ControllerMate can be found in the repository.